EmuraDaisuke/SortingAlgorithm.HayateShiki/README.md

 How was it?

 Hayate-Shiki is a stable sort, but has strong characteristics to random numbers.
+In the conditional benchmark, it was found that the influence of the optimization characteristic of the compiler, rather than the algorithm characteristic, becomes strong, so that it can hardly be a judgment material.

 Does it come the day when merge sort wins quick sort?

 The sort algorithm is still romantic.